Updated: February 2018

 Your summary comes right before your experience section.
 This section functions similar to (but not the same as!) a cover letter.
 In your summary, give an overview of who you are, what your current and future career goals are, and most importantly, what you bring to the table for any potential employer.

 Again, keywords related to your field are important to include.
 If you are having a difficult time writing your summary, try viewing other professionals’ LinkedIn profiles in your field and see what buzzwords they are using.
-BUT CAUTION: do not use buzzwords if they are not truthful and pertain to the experience you have or wish to gain.
+CAUTION: do not use buzzwords if they are not truthful and pertain to the experience you have or wish to gain.

 For more on how to write an effective summary, check out this example.

-4. Work history
+4. Experience/work history

-Though all these parts of your profile are important, your work history is extremely important.
+Though all these parts of your profile are important, your experience is extremely important.
 So what should you list?
 Similar to a resume, experiences that are relevant to your career field should have top priority.
 This usually includes internships and extracurricular activities, freelance work, or related jobs or volunteer work you may have had.

 Don’t have any experience directly related to your career field?
 Then include any experiences or activities that may show you in a leadership role, illustrate your work ethic, or show that you have experience volunteering or being involved in campus activities.
 There are many types of experiences you can include.
 If you are having trouble thinking of your experiences, drop in our office and we’ll help you talk through and identify some of the great experiences you may not even realize you’ve had!

-This is a keyword list of skills you already have.
+The Featured Skills and Endorsement section is a keyword list of skills you already have.
 Do not lie about the skills you have.
 Employers who have found you based on this list will not be pleased to find out that you really don’t have a lot of the skills you claimed to have.

 So be honest, but include all relevant skills to your field.
 This will help you show up on employers’ results lists as they search for potential employees.